vseryakov/backendjs/README.md

 * To see charts about accumulated metrics go to http://localhost:8000/metrics.html

 # Backend runtime

 When the backendjs server starts it spawns several processes the perform different tasks.

 There are 2 major tasks of the backend that can be run at the same time or in any combination:
 - a Web server (server) with Web workers (web)
 - a job scheduler (master)

-These features can be run standalone or under the guard of the monitor which tracks all running processes and restarted any failed one.
+These features can be run standalone or under the guard of the monitor which tracks all running processes and restarted any failed ones.

 This is the typical output from the ps command on Linux server: